RedTotally/Adam/README.md

 It is like the linear equation: `y = mx + b`

-So, on every attempt, the computer will adjust the weightings and bias level, and try to make the y close to the value of the actual answer.
+So, on every attempt, the computer will adjust the weights and bias level, and try to make the y close to the value of the actual answer.

 In this model, it follows the steps (In a loop): Forward Propagation (Feed data) > Loss Function (Find the gap) > Backpropagation (Find what was wrong) > Gradient (Improve in what direction) > Gradient Descent (Improve)

-*Active function is skipped here because it will only make things worse in this model, as it cuts off the answers.
+Notably, activation functions is skipped here because it will only make things worse in this model, as it cuts off the answers.
 You notice there are negative values in the training data, active functions make them zero, `max(x, 0)`.